unfoldingWord-dev/electron/docs/development/Electronite/LinuxBuildNotes.md

 - Make sure the VM has a lot of disk space - I ran out of disk space with 60GB of storage configured.
 Rather than starting over with a new VM.
 I added a second Virtual Hard Drive with 100GB and then used that drive for the builds.

 ### Build Electronite
-- open terminal and cd to the folder you will use for build
-- install the depot_tools here: `git clone https://chromium.googlesource.com/chromium/tools/depot_tools.git`
-- download build script to this folder from: https://github.com/unfoldingWord/electronite/blob/v17.3.1-graphite/docs/development/Electronite/electronite-tools.sh
-- set execute permission on script: `chmod +x ./electronite-tools.sh`
-- before build do: `export PATH=/path/to/depot_tools:$PATH`
-- get source files (this can take several hours the first time as the git cache is loaded): `./electronite-tools.sh get v17.3.1-graphite`
 - to create `arm64` builds, you must have installed the arm64 dependencies mentioned in the Linux build instructions above.
 Then run:
 ```
 cd electron-gn/src